West Breifne: Plantations of Leitrim

 Brian was moved to the Tower of London on unspecified charges and his situation was made worse by renewed tensions between England and Spain, who would go to war in 1625.
-The O’Rourke nobles who fled to Spain and were fighting in the Irish Regiment as well as West Breifne’s history of aiding the Spanish in Ireland was emphasized by those who benefitted from O’Rourke's downfall and wished to see him remain incarcerated.
+The O’Rourke nobles who fled to Spain and were fighting in the Irish Regiment as well as West Breifne's history of aiding the Spanish in Ireland was emphasized by those who benefitted from O’Rourke's downfall and wished to see him remain incarcerated.

-Lord Justice William Parsons travelled to London in February 1621 to convince George Villiers, 1st Duke of Buckingham, the king's favourite, to support the foundation of a new agency, the Irish Court of Wards, which would pave the way for new plantations in Ireland.
-By supporting these plantations Villiers could ensure that he would benefit handsomely.
-With no "legitimate" heirs and the remaining O’Rourke nobles in Leitrim disassociating themselves from Brian in exchange for security of their own lands, the plantations officially began in August 1621.
-Within a few weeks County Leitrim’s approximately 400,000 acres had been divided.
+Lord Justice Sir William Parsons travelled to London in February 1621 to convince the 1st Marquess of Buckingham (later created, in 1623, the 1st Duke of Buckingham), the King's favourite, to support the foundation of a new agency, the Irish Court of Wards, which would pave the way for new plantations in Ireland.
+By supporting these plantations, Lord Buckingham, as he then was, could ensure that he would benefit handsomely.
+With no "legitimate" heirs and the remaining O’Rourke nobles in County Leitrim disassociating themselves from Brian in exchange for the security of their own lands, the plantations officially began in August 1621.
+Within a few weeks County Leitrim's approximately 400,000 acres had been divided.
 Half of the county (50 grants) was given to Protestant British settlers and the other half (151 grants) to the natives in a complete restructuring of the land.

-Brian’s brother Aedh was also placed in the spotlight.
-Aedh was living with his mother and her fifth husband in County Mayo, but also intermittently in Leitrim.
-In June 1624 Lord Deputy Henry Cary encouraged Aedh to travel to Dublin to discuss the legal situation regarding his inheritance.
-Although he had been officially declared illegitimate by England, Cary feared that in the event of an invasion by Spain and a rebellion by Aedh O’Rourke, he would be "exceedingly followed by the Irish".
-Conscious of his brother’s situation he initially declined.
+Brian's brother Aedh was also placed in the spotlight.
+Aedh was living with his mother and her fifth husband in County Mayo, but also intermittently in County Leitrim.
+In June 1624, the 1st Viscount Falkland, the then Lord Deputy of Ireland, encouraged Aedh to travel to Dublin to discuss the legal situation regarding his inheritance.
+Although Aedh had been officially declared illegitimate by the English Crown, Lord Falkland feared that in the event of an invasion by Spain and a rebellion by Aedh O’Rourke, he would be "exceedingly followed by the Irish".
+Conscious of his brother's situation, he initially declined.

-He arrived in Dublin in May 1626 and impressed both Cary and the Privy Council.
-Cary sent him, along with his cousin Con O’Donnell, heir of Tyrconnell, to London, confident that they could be convinced to relinquish their claims.
-At Hampton Court, Aedh refused to give up his claim to his father’s lands in the barony of Dromahair, County Leitrim, which had already been settled by British plantation owners, and was jailed.
-He would’ve met the same fate as his brother were it not for his cousin Mary Stuart O'Donnell, a dissident Irish Catholic living in England who orchestrated his escape.
-With her help Aedh fled to Flanders and joined the Spanish army.
+He arrived in Dublin in May 1626 and impressed both Lord Falkland and the Privy Council of Ireland.
+Falkland sent him, along with his cousin Con O’Donnell, heir of Tyrconnell, to London, confident that they could be convinced to relinquish their claims.
+At Hampton Court, Aedh refused to give up his claim to his father's lands in the Barony of Drumahaire, County Leitrim, which had already been settled by British plantation owners and was jailed.
+He would have met the same fate as his brother were it not for his cousin Mary Stuart O'Donnell, a dissident Irish Catholic living in England, who orchestrated his escape.
+With her help, Aedh fled to Flanders and joined the Spanish army.